Feeds:

 Eric Staller created this amazing art car years ago.
 The lights are computer controlled and create a vibrant visual display.
 Down a bit further is a link to the video of this car in action.

-I am still amazed by it and his many other creative endeavors..
-Check him out!
+I am still amazed by it and his many other creative endeavors.

 He is most famous for his “conference bike”.
 Where 8 people sit in a circle and pedal and chat.
 These are widely available now. www.conferencebike.com